 All done?
 That’s it!
 You don’t have to have fixes every month or anything; I do my fixes on-demand.

 2. Trying it on at home = awesome!

 I don’t like trying on clothing at stores because of those, ya know, tricky mirrors.
 And the terrible lighting.
 What better way to see how something totally looks than by trying it on at home?!

-Plus, as extra bonuses, you can do a fashion show for your husband, two kids, two cats, and dog.
+Plus, as extra bonuses, you can do a fashion show for your husband, two kids, and pets.
 Ha!
 And they can help you decide what to keep.
-Actually, I’ve found trying on at home is a really big benefit when you want to try on a shirt with a pair of pants you already own, or see if a certain jewelry pick will look good with a dress.
+Actually, I’ve found trying on at home is a really big benefit when you want to try on a shirt with a pair of pants you already own or see if a certain jewelry pick will look good with a dress.
 You can’t do that in-store.